Jackie McClelland: During the Troubles

-In 1972, McClelland was awarded a British Empire Medal by Queen Elizabeth II cited "For his courage, leadership, and devotion to duty."
+Also In 1972, Section Leader McClelland was awarded the British Empire Medal for gallantry by Queen Elizabeth II cited "For his courage, leadership, and devotion to duty", for services above and beyond the call of duty, and despite personal injury amid the violence, refusing to allow it to define the response of duty.
+With letters of congratulations coming many organisations far and wide.
+Most notably from the Queen herself and the London Fire Brigade.
+McClelland was cited as saying on the front page of the Newry Reporter at the time that the medal was not merely for him but dedicated it to all those that served beside him.

 A year later, during the height of The Troubles, McClelland was severely injured whilst attending a callout in Newtownhamilton on 26 October 1973, when a bomb exploded in O'Malley's furniture store.
-He lost parts of multiple fingers and several feet of intestine and sustained holes in his bladder and injuries to his leg.
-He was forced to retire from active duty, and by 1975 had left the organization completely.
+He lost multiple fingers and several feet of intestine and sustained holes in his bladder and injuries to his leg.
+He was forced to withdraw from active duty, and after two years of rehabilitation had left the organisation completely in 1975.

+In 1977, during the centenary celebrating 100 years of firefighting in the Newry area, it was McClelland who having been serving as a councillor suggested that the new park that was being developed at the time at Gallows Hill be named Heather Park, after his former mentor James Heather.

+In 1979, McClelland travelled to New York in a planned visit where he was introduced to the Commissioner of the New York Fire Department, Augustus Beekman by his old friend and Honorary Captain of the FDNY, Hugh O'Byrne.
+The men found common ground in talking about their careers and the comparison and similarities between the problems facing the FDNY in regards to the NYC Fire Crisis and what McClelland had faced.

-In 1981, McClelland died from intestinal cancer.
+In 1981, McClelland died from a combination of the injuries sustained a few years prior and intestinal cancer.
 On his death, he was described by all parties of the council chambers as "A great servant to the people, both as a Fire Officer and a Councillor but also a Newry man through and through.
-He was a genuine representative of the working class of Newry and worked tirelessly at great personal cost to improve the quality of life for all his constituents."
-A man who "was above politics and throughout his life was committed to peace and reconciliation."
+He was a genuine representative of the working class of Newry and worked tirelessly at great personal cost to improve the quality of life for all his constituents".